 Liver of Sulphur- A fantastic product that allows you to create a patina on metal.
 Mix with a drop of water and create beautiful colours on metal, from blues and pinks to browns and blacks.

 Lockring- A way of securing jewellery components together much the same as a jump ring.
 However a lock ring has a small crimp that slides over the open part, this is then crimped when your pieces are attached together.
-This is often preferred to a jump ring for people that don’t want to solder a jump ring but still want a really safe and reliable way of attaching jewellery components together.
+This is often preferred rather than a jump ring for people that don’t want to solder a jump ring but still want a really safe and reliable way of attaching jewellery components together.

 Mokume Gane- A truly beautiful metal that was first made in 17th century Japan.
 This metal sheet is a laminate of approximately 25 layers of sterling silver and copper which is repeatedly rolled and hand worked to reveal beautiful 'wood grain' patterns.
 Available in three pattern ways from Kernowcraft.

-Moulding compound- A two part rubber like substance that when mixed together allows you to make reusable moulds out of anything you like.
+Moulding compound- A two-part rubber-like substance that when mixed together allows you to make reusable moulds out of anything you like.
 Great for picking up both textures and shapes.

 Necklet ends- A great way of finishing off beaded necklaces, it disguises the knot you tie in the thread and allows you to attach to clasps.
-Simply knot your thread and close the clam like cup around the knot, use a jump ring to join a clasp to the end.
+Simply knot your thread and close the clam-like cup around the knot, use a jump ring to join a clasp to the end.

 Patina- An effect on metal that can cause darkening or changing of colour, normally caused by oxidisation.
-We use Liver of Sulphur to create beautiful patina.
+We use Liver of Sulphur to create a beautiful patina.

 Peg and loop components- these components are a small piece of wire with a loop at the top.
-The ‘peg’ part is used to glue in to half or top drilled beads and the ‘loop’ part is used to attach the finished piece to your jewellery.
+The ‘peg’ part is used to glue into half or top drilled beads and the ‘loop’ part is used to attach the finished piece to your jewellery.

 Potato pearls- A lovely shape of pearl that isn’t perfectly round but has natural irregularities for a beautiful and unusual finish.

 Pre-notched setting- A pre-notched setting does what it says on the tin!
 It is a setting for a faceted stone that already has notches marked into the setting to allow the faceted stone to sit in the setting.
-These are often a great setting for those starting to set faceted stones as they are already notches it is merely a case of adjusting the claws to fit the stone and pushing them over the stone.
+These are often a great setting for those starting to set faceted stones as they are already notched it is merely a case of adjusting the claws to fit the stone and pushing them over the stone.